-In the small world of colonial New Zealand the identities of ‘anonymous’ reviewers were probably well known in their local communities
+In the small world of colonial New Zealand, the identities of ‘anonymous’ reviewers were probably well known in their local communities

 In September 1880 the touring American Lingard Company put on a season of HMS Pinafore at Auckland’s Theatre Royal.
 The Auckland Star wrote reviews of each night’s performance.
-One review stated, ‘Mr Lingard acts better than he sings’, Mrs Lingard’s singing involved ‘laboured and ill-timed respiration’, while the choruses were ‘very indifferently rendered’.1 The Lingards responded by cancelling the Auckland Star critic’s season ticket and publicly stating that the Star insulted the whole company by sending an opera critic who knew nothing about music.
+One review stated, ‘Mr Lingard acts better than he sings’, Mrs Lingard’s singing involved ‘laboured and ill-timed respiration’, while the choruses were ‘very indifferently rendered’.1 The Lingards responded by cancelling the Auckland Star critic’s season ticket and stating that the Star had insulted the company by sending an opera critic who knew nothing about music.

 Early New Zealand newspapers published reviews of drama and live music, including opera and brass bands.
 Initially reviews were short, but by the 1860s some newspapers had very astute reviewers writing long, detailed articles, such as those by the Otago Daily Times opera critic in the early 1860s.

 Reviewers were often outspoken in their criticism of local performances, but more positive when reviewing touring acts.
 Some newspapers ran regular features on music, but these were often music-scene gossip reprinted from Australian or British newspapers, rather than serious reviews.

 The newspapers of the 1840s occasionally reproduced book reviews from British or Australian papers, a practice which continued for many years.